Hausdorff dimension of collision times in one-dimensional log-gases: Setting, definitions, and properties

 \subsection{Hausdorff dimension - Definition and properties}

-The Hausdorff dimension generalizes the well-known dimension concept.
-This means, well-known geometric objects like straight lines, hyperplanes etc. keep the same dimension.
+The Hausdorff dimension is a generalization of the well-known dimension concept.
+This means, well-known geometric objects like straight lines, hyperplanes and others with intuitive dimensionality keep the same dimension.
 The Hausdorff dimension offers a finer distinction, since it admits not only natural numbers.